dilpreetsingh25/Aruco-Marker-Detection/README.md

-# ARUCO TRACKING

-# Object Detection & Tracking in ROS 2
+# ARUCO Detection & Tracking in ROS 2

-This repository contains a ROS 2 workspace for real-time object detection and tracking using OpenCV and deep learning models.
+This repository contains a ROS 2 workspace for real-time aruco detection and tracking using OpenCV and deep learning models.

 ## **1. Installation & Setup**
 ### **Prerequisites**